Mr-Mayhem/Read-TSL1402R-Optical-Sensor-using-Teensy-3.x/README.md

 The serial connection seems blasing fast to me compared to Arduino, of course.
 The frame number is a blur.

-The Processing sketch is pretty stripped-for-speed as is, but polls serial in the loop for available bytes.
-I want to retry redrawing the screen from Serial event instead, last time I tried this approach it was much more sluggish, but I suspect my sync bit was being falsified by the data at the time.
+The Processing sketch is pretty stripped-for-speed as it is, but the design polls the serial object in the loop for available bytes; not the most efficient thing one would think.

+I want to retry using noLoop() in Setup(), and redraw() the screen in serialEvent() instead.

+The last time I tried this approach it was sluggish, but I suspect that during my last attempt to do it this way, my sync bit was being falsified by data bytes having the same value.
+Maybe it will work nice and fast this time.

+Perhaps someone out there has a more definitive answer on which drawing approach in Processing is faster and more efficient, assuming both methods are programmed properly, and given a fair comparison?

 ===============================================================================================================================
 Processing Subpixel Resolution Notes: